tjmahr/alignphone/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of alignphone is to …
+The goal of alignphone is to compute phoneme-by-phoneme alignments of two strings of words.

 ## Installation

-And the development version from [GitHub](https://github.com/) with:
+Install the development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")